THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 A wider tire and a wider rim together provide better handling.
 The wider rim sets the foundation for the wider tire to better keep its shape as you can see in the drawing on the left above.

-The square shape of a wider rim supporting and wider tire provides a wider “contact patch” than on a narrower tire.
+The square shape of a wider rim supporting a wider tire provides a wider “contact patch” than on a narrower tire.
 While the total area of the tire patch for both tires is the same as long as your weight and the tire pressure are the same, that area spreads further across the width and less along the length of a wider tire.

 So how wide should you go with your wheels and tires and what combinations are best?
 It depends on whether you prioritize comfort or speed and handling or whether you want the best of both and, as always, what your budget is.